Skip to content

 The "What" and the "Why"

-Simulations are often used for Monte Carlo analysis—running the same task hundreds of times with slight variations to see how often it fails.
+Simulations are often used for Monte Carlo analysis where the same task is run hundreds of times with slight variations to see how often it fails.
 Distributions define those variations.

 Instead of saying "the floor is slippery," you define a UniformDistribution for friction between 0.1 and 0.4.
 The system will then pick a new, valid number for every trial.